If you’re finding yourself indoors more often these days, you may be on the hunt for some fun winter crafts and activities to do with the kids.

 Directions

-Begin by gluing the nose/mouth piece in the middle of the polar bear’s face, just below the eyes.
+First, encourage your child to glue the nose/mouthpiece in the middle of the polar bear’s face, just below the eyes.

 Take the arms and glue them, one on each side of the polar bear’s body.

-Next, glue the letter ice pieces along the bottom of the background piece of paper.
+Next, help your child glue the ice letters along the bottom of the background piece of paper.

 Place the polar bear on top of the ice letters and glue it in place.
 Use a light pink marker to draw the cheeks on both sides of the nose.

-We are sure your kids will love creating this polar bear craft.
-Be sure to check out our many other winter animal crafts to make too!
+We are sure your kids will love creating this easy polar bear craft.
+Be sure to check out our many other winter animal crafts to make, too!

 Winter Ideas For Kids